Snappy newsletters. Simple Facebook sharing. Spirited comments. Sweet features are waiting… GET THEM NOW!

 Michelle Cangemi, a Type 1 diabetic who is 7 months pregnant with her second child, poses for a portrait with her daughter Marissa, 3, Thursday, Jan.
 24, 2008 in Lynbrook, N.Y.
 (AP Photo/Frank Franklin II)

-"We're seeing more people who are overweight and obese, and that's a key risk factor for type 2 diabetes," says Jean Lawrence, lead author of the research.
-(Shutterstock)
+Researchers said the findings coincided with an “epidemic” of type 2 diabetes among an ever-fatter American public.
+“We're seeing more people who are overweight and obese, and that's a key risk factor for type 2 diabetes,” said the study’s lead author.
+(More diabetes stories.)